 Glen Shor joined MIT in January 2015 as Vice President for Finance.
 He oversees the activities of the Office of the Vice President for Finance (VPF), which reports to the Executive Vice President and Treasurer and plays a critical role in the thoughtful stewardship and effective deployment of the Institute’s resources.
 The office’s responsibilities include assembling MIT’s Institute-wide budget, preparing its published financial statements and tax filings, advising senior leadership on endowment support for operations and other key financial dynamics, executing borrowings, managing liquidity and working capital, recording gifts, and overseeing payroll, procurement, and other services that enable research, education and innovation at MIT.
-In addition to leading VPF’s 165-person staff of finance professionals, Shor is a member of MIT’s Academic Council, co-sponsors its Research Administration Coordinating Council, and serves on the management board of the MIT Press.
+In addition to leading VPF’s 170-person staff of finance professionals, Shor is a member of MIT’s Academic Council and 401(k) Oversight Committee; co-sponsors its Research Administration Coordinating Council; and serves on the management boards of the MIT Press and MIT Medical.

 Prior to his work at MIT, Shor served in 2013 and 2014 as Secretary of Administration and Finance (A&F) for the Commonwealth of Massachusetts under former Governor Deval Patrick, overseeing the state's operating and capital budgets and its agencies charged with tax collection, information technology services, facilities management, procurement and human resources.
 As Secretary, Shor drove improvements to government operations, implemented “pay for success” initiatives providing skills and job training to young people and housing to the homeless, and strengthened the state's fiscal practices by significantly increasing its contribution toward public pension obligations and reducing its use of reserves to meet recurring budgetary needs.